Stable and Unstable operations in Algebraic Cobordism: From products of projective spaces to

 \begin{proposition} In the above situation,

 \end{proposition}

 \begin{proof}

-\begin{lemma} Let $S$ be quasi-projective variety, and $T$ be some divisor on it.
-Then any element $\beta\in \ov{A}_*(S)$ can be represented by an element from $A_*(Y)$, where $Y\row S$ is a closed subscheme containing no components of $T$. \end{lemma}
+\begin{lemma} Let $S$ be a smooth quasi-projective variety, and let $T\subset S$ be a divisor.
+Let $\beta\in \ov{A}_*(S)$.
+Then there exists a closed subvariety $Y\subset S$, containing no components of $T$, and such that $\beta$ is the push-forward of an element of $A_*(Y)$. \end{lemma}